 The journey of self-discovery and career exploration can be both exciting and daunting.
 Luckily, there are numerous ways you can uncover your passions and interests

 Career exploration is a helpful way for students to consider their interests and goals, and to focus their energies in the right direction.
-Here, we’ll delve into nine effective career exploration activities you could do to help figure out a potential career path to pursue.
+Here, we’ll delve into nine effective career exploration activities any high school student could do to help figure out a potential career path to pursue.

 Why Are Career Exploration Activities Important For Students?